invisibleXML/ixml/misc/ebnf-to-bnf.md

   by a “b-star” where the (third) “b-star” is empty.
 * And so on.

+To ensure that an iXML processor can produce the required XML output from a rewritten grammar, it is helpful to adopt some general principles in our rewrites:

+* Every nonterminal in the input grammar will reappear in the rewritten grammar and matches the same input strings.
+(Exception: if the nonterminal is marked hidden, this is not important.)
+* It is often helpful to add new nonterminals as part of rewriting the grammar, often (as in the example above) adding a nonterminal to replace exactly one `repeat0` or `repeat1` construct in the input grammar.
+* Every nonterminal added in the rewritein the input grammar will be marked hidden.
+(Since the new nonterminal does not appear in the input grammar, it can never be correct for it to produce an element or an attribute in the XML output.)

 The first example, rewriting optionality, didn’t introduce a new nonterminal because that example was simpler to explain without doing so.
 However, in practice, the factor that is optional may be an